ONSdigital/dp-python-tools/dpytools/http/api/README.md

 ## Usage

-The API clients provide a set of tools for interacting with API endpoints, including uploading and managing dataset metadata.
+These API clients provide a set of tools for interacting with API endpoints, including uploading and managing dataset metadata.

 ### BaseAPIClient